pja-santora/holo-and-veil-code-samples/README.md

 **COLLECTABLES** <br />
 > [!NOTE]
-> _There are many types of collectables like items and equipment, discoverable by exploring the world of Holo & Veil._ <br />
+> _There are many types of collectables like items and equipment, discoverable by exploring the world of Holo & Veil._
-> _The code samples below showcase items that appear in the player's inventory, one such "category" of collectables._ <br />
+> _The code samples below showcase items that appear in the player's inventory, one such "category" of collectables._
 > _Each type of item has a distinct function (example: Useable Items are generally one-time-use items that affect combat)._

 > Item Types
 >> Item.cs <br />